← Back to 後漢書

 [] []

 Frugality is the beauty of virtue, and sound government lives in restraint.
 [1] Emperor Wen had refused a terrace that cost a hundred jin of cash and had curtains sewn from memorial bags.
-[2] When mocked for stinginess, he replied that he was steward of the empire's purse, not its squanderer.
+[2] Some mocked his frugality; the emperor said, 'I am guarding the realm's wealth for All under Heaven—how dare I squander it wantonly!'
 His thrift left granaries bursting until grain spoiled and cash strings rotted uncounted.
 Yet in the few months since the present reign began, gifts and stipends had already surpassed counting.
 Taxing the realm to enrich idle mansions had emptied the treasury and beggared the people; another emergency would demand fresh levies, and hatred would soon breed revolt.

 []